Industry 4.0 is ushering in the Smart Factory – and terahertz waves are coming along for the ride

 Manufacturing has long been an industry of focus when it comes to finding ways to evolve, improve and streamline; and, although it’s been about 175+ years since the Industrial Revolution, a new revolution has taken center stage…

 Igniting the dawn of the Smart Factory, Industry 4.0 is set to revolutionize, modernize and “data-nize” the way manufacturers produce their products.
-With a global market value of $52 billion dollars in 2014, the Smart Factory is the undeniable future of manufacturing and will bring with it countless benefits to companies, employees and consumers alike.
+With a global market value of $52 billion dollars, the Smart Factory is the undeniable future of manufacturing and will bring with it countless benefits to companies, employees and consumers alike.

 So what exactly characterizes a “Smart Factory” and what does this high-tech future mean for high-tech terahertz solutions like ours?

 The ability to collect data and then use this data to improve and streamline current practices is what puts the “Smart” in “Smart Factories”.
 The connectivity that goes hand-in-hand with this sort of futuristic facility, means that beyond production, Smart Factories improve areas such as planning, logistics and product development (Otto Motors, “What is the smart factory…”).